stared/jekyll-blog-pre-2022/_posts/2017/2017-01-06-king-man-woman-queen-why.markdown

 ## Thanks

 This draft benefited from feedback from [Grzegorz Uriasz](https://github.com/grzegorz225/) (what's simple and what isn't), [Sarah Martin](http://goodsexlifestyle.com/) (readability and grammar remarks).
-I want to especially thank [Levy Omer](https://levyomer.wordpress.com/) for pointing to week points (and shady assumptions) of word vector arithmetics.
+I want to especially thank [Levy Omer](https://levyomer.wordpress.com/) for pointing to weak points (and shady assumptions) of word vector arithmetics.